 As a result, the infant was born with significant congenital disabilities that will require extensive and expensive medical treatment.
 Sometimes, congenital disabilities may be so severe that they prevent parents from developing a healthy relationship with their child.

-An attorney might be able to obtain compensation for the costs associated with the child’s disorder.
+A birth injury attorney might be able to obtain compensation for the costs associated with the child’s disorder.
 Such fees can include everything from medical expenses to educational, physical, and occupational therapy.

 This is a lawsuit that allows parents to file against any medical provider that failed to protect the mother from getting pregnant.